Are you interested in starting to compost at home?

 Composting at home is something of a fine art and over time, you’ll want to change your mix up a little to get the best results but it’s also very simple to get started with.

 Your garden is hungry and there are four key ingredients that it needs to feel well-fed.
+If your compost bin or compost pile has these things, then the composting process will go very well, indeed.

 Carbon (The Bulk Of Your Compost)